-“Tips on What to do in the Azores, Pico” is the sixth installment of a series of nine blog posts about the Azores islands.
+“Tips on what to do in the Azores island of Pico” is the sixth installment of a series of nine blog posts about the Azores islands.
 The posts are meant to give you a detailed overview of each one of them to help you plan your trip, whether you decide to visit one, two, or all nine.
 If you have any questions or a specific request, feel free to drop me an email and I’ll do my best to answer it or to put you in touch with the right contact.

 Perfect island destination for fans of mountain climbing, UNESCO World Heritage wineries and award-winning contemporary architecture.